DodlaSreekanth/Stepin_ATM_miniproject/1_Requirements/Readme.md

 ## Who
 Anyone with an ATM card can use the machine.

 ## What
+It's an automatic machine to withdraw the money.

 ## When
+It is available 24X7, 365 days.

 ## Where
+It is available in various places.

 ## How
 This application was developed in C language to avoid the complexity and to keep it simple.